OdabasiMehmet/DevopsFoundations/13-Prometheus/Prometheus.md

 ## Prometheus Overview
 * When we have any type of application or a service, it is an essential practice to monitor the service in order to spot and prevent problems that would lead to service downtime.
-One of the most common tools that is widely used among engineers is Prometheus.
+Furthermore, we would want to see how well our application or service performs.
+One of the most common monitoring tools that is widely used among engineers is Prometheus.

 * Prometheus is an open-source monitoring tool that collects numeric metrics and saves them as time series data in order to monitor your infrastructure.
 Prometheus collects metrics by scraping targets who expose metrics through an HTTP endpoint.

+* Some examples of the metrics are, CPU/Memorry utilization, disk space, service uptime, and application specific metrics, such as latency.

 * Prometheus is written in GoLang and it uses PromQI as the query language.

 * Prometheus works as a pull system.
+The targets do not send data.
+Prometheus pulls the data.

 ## Installation